 3) British Museum, London

-If you’re interested in archaeology and ancient history (and, if you’re reading this, I assume that’s the case), no visit to the English capital would be complete without a visit to the world-renowned British Museum in Bloomsbury.
+If you’re interested in archaeology and ancient history, no visit to the English capital would be complete without a visit to the world-renowned British Museum in Bloomsbury.
 Unlike the two aforementioned museums, there are no levels set in the British Museum but it is mentioned by name in the final cut scene of Tomb Raider: Legend.

-And if, for whatever reason, you can’t make it to the museum itself, you’ll be happy to know that the British Museum has an extensive online database with new images and records added every week and a variety of online educational resources for all ages, including its immensely popular 100-part series A History of the World in 100 Objects.
+And if you can’t make it to the museum, the British Museum has an extensive online database with new images and records added every week.
+It also offers a variety of online educational resources for all ages, including its immensely popular 100-part series A History of the World in 100 Objects.

 More information about the museum’s collections and services can be found on the official British Museum website.